-Why do some insurers require written notice of cancellation?
-Well, your auto insurance policy is an official contract: a legal agreement between you and the insurance company that protects you against financial loss in the event of an accident, bad weather, or theft.
+Why do some insurers require a written notice of cancellation?
+Well, your auto insurance policy is an official contract.
+It’s a legal agreement between you and the insurance company that protects you against financial loss in the event of an accident, bad weather, or theft.

 That’s a big deal.
-It means that your insurance company actually can’t cancel your policy if it’s been in effect for more than 60 days.
-The exception is if you do something major to break the terms of the contract, such as not paying the premium, committing insurance fraud, lying on your application, or getting your license suspended.
+It means your insurance company can’t cancel your policy if it’s been in effect for more than 60 days.
+The exception is if you do something significant to break the terms of the contract.
+These actions might include not paying the premium, committing insurance fraud, lying on your application, or getting your license suspended.
 Your insurer also can decide not to renew your policy after the term ends.

 Otherwise, only you have the power to cancel your policy.
-Some insurance companies will accept a phone call or an email as sufficient notice of policy cancellation, but others still want that letter — signed, stamped, and mailed.
-Here’s how to write it.
+Some insurance companies will accept a phone call or an email as sufficient notice of policy cancellation.
+However, others still want that letter — signed, stamped, and mailed, and here’s how to write it.

 How to Write a Car Insurance Cancellation Letter

 Step 1.
 Make sure you have your new policy all lined up.
-You don’t want any lapse in coverage when you’re switching car insurance companies.
-As little as one day or a week without insurance is a red flag to insurers, who may raise your rates in the future because of that lapse.
+You don’t want your coverage to lapse when switching car insurance companies.
+As little as one day without insurance is a red flag to insurers, which may raise your rates in the future because of that lapse.
 Even if you don’t have a car at the moment, or you’re not driving for some other reason, you want to stay insured.

 Step 2.
 Get your dates straight.
-To avoid a lapse, make sure you know the date your new policy begins — and have your old policy end on the same date, or the day after.
-It’s better to have a small overlap than a lapse of even 24 hours.
+To avoid a lapse, make sure you know the date your new policy begins — and have your old policy end on the same date or the day after.
+It’s better to have a slight overlap than a lapse of coverage.

 Step 3.
 Call your current insurance company.
-Ask the rep what information must be included in the cancellation letter, and get the right mailing address, too.
+Ask the rep what information you should include in the cancellation letter, and get the correct mailing address.
 The corporate address you find online may not be the correct one.

 Step 4.
 Write that letter!
 Then print and mail it.
 We’ll make it super easy for you.
-Here’s a template you can use – just copy it and fill in the bracketed parts with your information.
+You can use this template – copy it and fill in the bracketed parts with your information.